-Both IPONZ and IP Australia provide all their services through electronic portals.
-Therefore, it is business as usual for filing applications and other correspondence with either office.
-However, both offices recognise the unprecedented nature the effects of the COVID-19 outbreak is having on businesses and have modified their processes and practices to support businesses and where possible will extend deadlines.
+IP Australia and IPONZ provide all their services through electronic portals.
+Therefore, it is business as usual for filing applications and other correspondence with the office.
+In recognition of the unprecedented nature the effects of the COVID-19 outbreak is having on businesses IP Australia has modified their processes and practices to support businesses and where possible will extend deadlines.

 IP Australia continues to provide its services, modified where needed, to ensure compliance with COVID-19 restrictions.
 IP Australia acknowledges that the effects of the COVID-19 outbreak may impact the ability of applicants and their representatives to process applications.